Compounding of steam turbines: Types

-Velocity compounding of Impulse Turbine
+Velocity compounding of impulse turbine

 The velocity compounded Impulse turbine was first proposed by C.G.
 Curtis to solve the problem of single stage Impulse turbine for use of high pressure and temperature steam.

 The rings of moving blades are separated by rings of fixed blades.
 The moving blades are keyed to the turbine shaft and the fixed blades are fixed to the casing.
 The high pressure steam coming from the boiler is expanded in the nozzle first.
 The Nozzle converts the pressure energy of the steam into kinetic energy.
 The total enthalpy drop and hence the pressure drop occurs in the nozzle.
 Hence, the pressure thereafter remains constant.

 This high velocity steam is directed on to the first set (ring) of moving blades.
 As the steam flows over the blades, due to the shape of the blades, it imparts some of its momentum to the blades and loses some velocity.
 Only a part of the high kinetic energy is absorbed by these blades.
 The remainder is exhausted on to the next ring of fixed blade.
 The function of the fixed blades is to redirect the steam leaving from the first ring of moving blades to the second ring of moving blades.
 There is no change in the velocity of the steam as it passes through the fixed blades.
 The steam then enters the next ring of moving blades; this process is repeated until practically all the energy of the steam has been absorbed.

-A schematic diagram of the Curtis stage impulse turbine, with two rings of moving blades one ring of fixed blades is shown in figure 1.
+A schematic diagram of the Curtis stage impulse turbine, with two rings of moving blades, and one ring of fixed blades is shown in figure 1.
 The figure also shows the changes in the pressure and the absolute steam velocity as it passes through the stages.